Ultron011/Ultron011/README.md

 ## 💼 Looking for Opportunities

-I'm actively seeking internship opportunities to apply my skills and gain hands-on experience in [specific areas of interest].
+I'm actively seeking internship opportunities to apply my skills and gain hands-on experience in frontend web development.
 If you know of any opportunities or would like to collaborate on a project, please reach out!

 ## 📫 Get in Touch